noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/setting-up-google-analytics/README.md

 !> If you want to track more than page views, make sure to enable _Enhanced Measurement_.
 This will give you a lot of extra tracking [out of the box](https://support.google.com/analytics/answer/9216061).

-## Set up th Noodl Module
+## Set up the Noodl Module

 In the Google Analytics admin panel, go to your newly created **Data Stream** settings and copy the [Measurement ID](https://support.google.com/analytics/answer/9539598#find-G-ID).
 You will be needing this later.

-Open up your Noodl Project and locate your **Root Compoenent**.
+Open up your Noodl Project and locate your **Root Component**.
 It's easy to identify, since it has a small house icon in front of it and is called `App` (if you haven't renamed it).

 <div class="ndl-image-with-background l">
 image of Root component in component list